xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

 Which object will accumulate points?
 I imagine there will be an object that represents a set of trails.
 It will receive messages from the `onTouchEvent` method of the view and it will react accordingly.

-Before we can write any test, we need to setup the project.
-The pure Java tests will live in a separate, android-free module that we call `core`.

-1. We create a module of type "Java Library" with Android Studio.
-2. We name it `core`.
-3. We create the folder `core/src/test/java` in it.
-4. We add JUnit support to `core/build.gradle` {line-numbers=on}
-      ~~~~~
-      apply plugin: 'java'

-      dependencies {
-         compile fileTree(dir: 'libs', include: ['*.jar'])
-         testCompile 'junit:junit-dep:4.11'
-         testCompile 'org.jmock:jmock-junit4:2.6.0'
-      }

-      test {
-         testLogging {
-             events "passed", "skipped", "failed", "standardOut", "standardError"
-         }
-      }
-      ~~~~~
-  Lines 5-6 add support for JUnit and JMock.
-Lines 9-13 improve the way Android Studio reports test results.

 Now we can write the first test.

 ~~~~~